TV Tropes Needs Your Help

 : Uh... nothing.
 Nothing at all.
 This game is completely different.
 Just start playing and you'll see!

-- Astérix at the Olympic Games - The various versions were identical (bar some graphical differencies), with the exception of the Nintendo DS release: the Action Adventure part is removed entirely, leaving only the Olympic Games proper and making it a Track & Field clone.
-There are, however, many more games than the ones found in the other versions.
+- Astérix at the Olympic Games was identical between its version (bar some graphical differencies), with the exception of the Nintendo DS release: the Action Adventure segments are removed entirely, leaving only the Olympic Games proper and making it a Track & Field clone.
+There are, however, many more events than the ones found in the other versions.

-- Battletoads - The Game Boy version was largely a different game from the NES original, despite featuring the same cover artwork.
-This point was brought home when a stripped-down ported of the original NES game was released for the Game Boy under the title of Battletoads in Ragnarok's World.
+- Battletoads was completely different on the Game Boy from the NES game of the same name, despite featuring the same cover artwork.
+This point was brought home when an actual port of the original NES game was later released for the Game Boy under the title of Battletoads in Ragnarok's World.

-- Bionic Commando - The arcade version was a platform game with a wire-swinging mechanic in lieu of the traditional jump button.
-The NES version, while maintaining the basic play mechanics (but more refined), is a non-linear game that alternates between classic action levels and neutral zones to take a breath and find useful objects and information, has a more complex plot, and also an incredibly graphic villain death that wasn't censored.
+- Bionic Commando was a platform game in arcades, with a gameplay gimmick in which the protagonist used a wire to jump over obstacles instead of a jump button.
+The NES version, while retaining wire-swinging gimmick, is a non-linear game that alternates between classic side-scrolling action, neutral zones to take a breath and find useful items and information, has a complex plot, and also an incredibly graphic villain death that wasn't censored.
 It's considered among the best action games for the NES and, unsurprisingly, it is the version that was remade as Bionic Commando: Rearmed in 2008.

-- Cosmo Police Galivan - Originally a Metal Heroes-esque platform shoot-'em-up released by Nichibutsu for the arcades in 1985, the 1988 Famicom version was a Metroid-style action game.
-The latter was followed by Super Famicom sequel titled Cosmo Police Galivan II: Arrow of Justice, a Final Fight-style beat-'em-up.
+- Cosmo Police Galivan, originally a Metal Heroes-esque platform shoot-'em-up released by Nichibutsu for the arcades in 1985, was released for the Famicom in 1988 as a Metroid-style action game.
+The latter was followed by a Super Famicom sequel titled Cosmo Police Galivan II: Arrow of Justice, a Final Fight-style beat-'em-up.

 - D.J.
 Boy - The Genesis version of the Kaneko arcade game featured different stages and bosses, lacked the 2-players co-op and changed the plot from retrieving a stolen boombox to rescuing the hero's kidnapped girlfriend.